Corygoncrg/alura.backend.challenge.edition.n-2/README.md

 * Manage expenses and receipts in a database using CRUD methods
 * Search for summaries of specific months of your choosing

+It comes with a predefined user for tests:
+login: example@email.com
+password: examplepswd